h-enk/henkverlinde.com/content/about/index.md

 images: []
 ---

-I believe in experimenting — to learn and to grow.
-I love making things that are simple, easy to use, and look nice.
-I create digital products at [Ventizo](https://ventizo.com/).
+I think experimenting is key to learn and to grow — both professionally and  personaly.
+I love making digital products that are simple, easy to use, and look nice.
+I'm the founder of [Ventizo](https://ventizo.com/).

-This website is my journal — recording my findings as a developer.
-I hope they will help you too.
+This website is my journal in which I record my findings as a developer.
+I hope it serves you too.
 [Contact me]({{< ref "contact/index.md" >}}) if you have any questions.

 ## Projects